adamnaamani/handbook/definitions.md

 #### Ad hoc
 Ad hoc is a Latin phrase meaning literally "to this".
 In English, it generally signifies a solution designed for a specific problem or task, non-generalizable, and not intended to be able to be adapted to other purposes.

+#### Atomic
+Atomicity is a guarantee of isolation from concurrent processes.
+Additionally, atomic operations commonly have a succeed-or-fail definition — they either successfully change the state of the system, or have no apparent effect.

 #### Burndown Chart
 A burn down chart is a graphical representation of work left to do versus time.
 The outstanding work is often on the vertical axis, with time along the horizontal.
 Burn down charts are a run chart of outstanding work.
 It is useful for predicting when all of the work will be completed.